Home Page • Site Contents • Contact

 the ritual cleansing bath

 The nahan (or nahn) is a ritual bath taken before a ceremony such as the Navjote or Sudreh-Pooshi initiation ceremony or a wedding ceremony.
+The mother also takes a nahan after childbrith.

 Next, the priest and person undergoing the nahan together recite the prayers of repentance, the patet, at the conclusion of which the priest leaves the bathroom and stands outside the door while the person bathes (if possible with consecrated water from the well of a fire temple).
 For the orthodox, the bath is a shortened version of the bareshnum ceremony described below and involves a symbolic cleaning with taro, sand and consecrated water, followed by a regular bath of the whole body using water to which a few drops of consecrated water have been added.
 All these steps were of great importance in prior days.
 Today, the steps are of symbolic importance.